1998 Season

 Arkansas-Pine Bluff moved up from NAIA into the SWAC per the NCAA Handbook.
 Sacred Heart moved up from the Division II Eastern Football Conference (EFC) to become a member of the Northeast Conference.

 The NCAA has both Alabama A&M and Elon starting I-AA/FCS with the 1999 season.
 However, a closer inspection of both the Bulldogs and Phoenix showed they had I-AA heavy schedules.
-As with other teams, neither faced I-A teams in 1998 and do not impact the number of games or upsets.
+As with other teams, neither faced I-A teams in 1998 and did not impact the number of games or upsets.

 1997 Season ———————————————————————————————————————————————————- 1999 Season